 There are several national organizations that aim to coordinate professionals from across the country on important topics related to elections.
 The National Association of State Election Directors (NASED) is an organization comprised of the chief election official from each state.
-WEC Interim Administrator Meagan Wolfe was selected as the Midwest Regional Representative of NASED at its 2019 Winter Conference.
-As Midwest Regional Representative, Administrator Wolfe will represent the interests of the other midwestern state election directors on the NASED Board.
+WEC Administrator Meagan Wolfe is currently designated the Incoming President of NASED and will serve in this role in 2022-23.
 NASED coordinates conferences, events, and communications to its members on important elections information including elections security.
 NASED has played a role in working with DHS and other organizations to appoint members to the Government Sector Coordinating Council.
 NASED coordinates information sharing among state election directors so that all states can benefit from best practices and lessons learned.